cloudflare/terraform-provider-cloudflare/docs/resources/access_policy.md

 - `email_domain` (List of String) The email domain to match.
 - `email_list` (List of String) The ID of a previously created email list.
 - `everyone` (Boolean) Matches everyone.
-- `external_evaluation` (Block List) Create Allow or Block policies which evaluate the user based on custom criteria. https://developers.cloudflare.com/learning-paths/zero-trust-web-access/advanced-workflows/external-evaluation. (see [below for nested schema](#nestedblock--require--external_evaluation))
+- `external_evaluation` (Block List) Create Allow or Block policies which evaluate the user based on custom criteria. https://developers.cloudflare.com/cloudflare-one/policies/access/external-evaluation/. (see [below for nested schema](#nestedblock--require--external_evaluation))
 - `geo` (List of String) Matches a specific country.
 - `github` (Block List) Matches a Github organization.
 Requires a Github identity provider. (see [below for nested schema](#nestedblock--require--github))
 - `group` (List of String) The ID of a previously created Access group.
 - `gsuite` (Block List) Matches a group in Google Workspace.
 Requires a Google Workspace identity provider. (see [below for nested schema](#nestedblock--require--gsuite))
 - `ip` (List of String) An IPv4 or IPv6 CIDR block.
 - `ip_list` (List of String) The ID of a previously created IP list.
-- `login_method` (List of String) The ID of a configured Identity Provider.
+- `login_method` (List of String) The ID of a configured identity provider.
 - `okta` (Block List) Matches an Okta group.
 Requires an Okta identity provider. (see [below for nested schema](#nestedblock--require--okta))
 - `saml` (Block List) Matches a SAML group.
 Requires a SAML identity provider. (see [below for nested schema](#nestedblock--require--saml))
-- `service_token` (List of String) The ID of a Service Token.
+- `service_token` (List of String) The ID of an Access service token.

 <a id="nestedblock--require--auth_context"></a>
 ### Nested Schema for `require.auth_context`